wpengine/github-action-wpe-site-deploy/.changeset/chilly-timers-drive.md

 "@wpengine/github-action-wpe-site-deploy": patch
 ---

-Fixes an issue where the action may fail to resolve the public Docker image
+Fixes an issue in v3.2.1 where the action may fail to resolve the public Docker image